greg-raven/Uncommon-Sense/_posts/2019-04-01-the-burden-of-government.md

 ---
-title: 'The burden of government'
+title: "The burden of government"
 layout: post
 categories:
 - taxation